pagkly/Zed/Investopedia3/Load Definition.md

 Any type of payment to an intermediary for distribution services can be considered a load.
 Mutual fund investors pay annual operating expenses which are accounted for in the fund’s net asset value.
 A portion of the fund’s operating expenses may include a [12b-1 fee](https://www.investopedia.com/terms/1/12b-1fees.asp), also called a level-load.
 This fee is paid by the mutual fund to the intermediary annually and is quoted as a percent of a share classes assets.

-For example, the [Principal Equity Income Fund](https://www.principal.com/InvestmentProfiles/overview.faces?inv=8094&rtclss=20&retail=true) offers investors A, C and I shares.
+For example, the [[Principal Equity Income Fund]](https://www.principal.com/InvestmentProfiles/overview.faces?inv=8094&rtclss=20&retail=true) offers investors A, C and I shares.
 The A-shares have a front-end sales charge of 5.50% and a back-end sales charge of 1.00%.
 The C-shares have no front-end sales charge and a back-end sales charge of 1.00%.
 Both share classes have a 12b-1 level-load included with the fund’s operating expenses.
 The A share class pays a smaller level-load than the C-shares at 0.25% since it offers higher front-end load compensation.
 The C share class charges a level-load of 1.00%.

-Investors may also incur [redemption fees](https://www.investopedia.com/terms/r/redemptionfee.asp).
+Investors may also incur [[redemption fees]](https://www.investopedia.com/terms/r/redemptionfee.asp).
 Redemption fees are not paid to intermediaries and therefore are not considered to be a load.
 These fees are charged on the back-end and help to compensate the fund for transaction costs incurred from short-term investors.
 Redemption fees may be charged if an investor redeems shares within 30 days to a year from their initial investment.

 ## Sales Load Considerations